-Welcome to the Association for Children with a Disability (ACD).
+Welcome to ACD.
 This handbook will provide you with information about ACD, our policies and procedures, the services we provide, and your rights and responsibilities.

 Quality of service you can expect

 Our years of experience mean that we have systems in place to provde high quality services to meet your individual needs.
 Services are planned to complement your strengths, needs and current supports.